 - The mosquito spreading the sense is the same that is responsible for dengue, yellow fever, and chikungunya transmission

 - There is no vaccine available till date to treat or eliminate Zika virus

 - The symptoms are always mild such as a rash or mild fever.
 This may last up to a week until the real signs come into the picture.

-- There is no evidence of Zika virus causing death in America.
-However, the sporadic cases are common with a serious complication that caused death
+- There is no evidence of the Zika virus causing death in America.
+However, the sporadic cases are common with a serious complication that caused the death

 - The highest rates of infection are in Brazil.
-The second number is of Colombia.
-Various other countries where outbreaks are seen include El Salvador, Haiti, Mexico, Panama, Puerto Rico, Honduras, and Ecuador, to name a few.
+The second number is Colombia.
+Various other countries where outbreaks occur include El Salvador, Haiti, Mexico, Panama, Puerto Rico, Honduras, and Ecuador, to name a few.

 - One out of four people has Zika virus infection.
-There are many cases that are nearly impossible to be detected.
+There are many cases that are nearly impossible to diagnose.
 This makes things difficult.
 This is the reason why the true measure of the outbreak is not exact in countries like America.
-Globally, there are around 60,000 cases of Zika that are reported until now.
+Globally, there are around 60,000 cases of Zika until now.
 However, the figure may be higher than this.

 If you are thinking about the vaccines to prevent the infection, you may be disappointed.
-There is no vaccine as of now available for the treatment of ZIka virus infection.
-The vaccines are still under research and are yet not created.
+There is no vaccine as of now available for the treatment of Zika virus infection.
+The vaccines are still under research.